tedunderwood/reviews/bpo/corexperiment/registrations/secondregistration.md

 There are several ways to address this concern; by summer, we'll be able to use explicit genre categories derived from the index of the *Book Review Digest.* But in the meantime we can use book reviews as a source of genre-like categories that were assigned by readers closer to the date of a book's publication.

 After optimizing the number of topics, we produced an 80-topic model of Kirkus book reviews from 1930 to 2010.
 We manually inspected the model to identify 23 topics that seemed genre-*like*.
-We didn't expect a 1:1 mapping between topics and library genre labels, but we did try to exclude topics that were, for instance, organized around different types of evaluative language rather than different *kinds* of books.
+(See `genre_80_mallet_categories_for_20c_exp.csv.`) We didn't expect a 1:1 mapping between topics and library genre labels, but we did try to exclude topics that were, for instance, organized around different types of evaluative language rather than different *kinds* of books.

 We will evaluate these 23 topics in the same way as we evaluated the 19 library-assigned categories above.
 In other words, we'll select pairs of books in the same review topic, measure the Ax-Ay distance, and then compare it to the average of Ax-Ry and Rx-Ay.
 We'll plot the differences between in-topic and out-topic distance across a timeline.